-We will focus on the court process for the ‘Order’ in this article, but you can read more about your options for adjourning or stopping a winding up petition here.
-There are two situations in which you can cancel out a winding up order:
+In this article, we will focus on the court process for a winding-up order, but you can read more about your options for adjourning or stopping a winding-up petition on our dedicated page.
+There are two situations in which you can cancel out a winding-up order:

-- If your company is able to pay its debts and can prove solvency; or
+- Your company is able to pay its debts and can prove solvency;

-- Where you couldn’t attend the original court hearing for the winding up petition.
+- You couldn’t attend the original court hearing for the winding-up petition.

 What are the Fees to Apply to Cancel a Winding Up Order?

-If the winding up order was issued by a district registry or the Companies Court, the fee will be £155.
-If it was issued by a county court, it will vary from court to court and you will need to check with the court.
+If the winding-up order was issued by a district registry or the Companies Court, the fee will be £155.
+If it was issued by a county court, it will vary from court to court and you will need to check directly with them.

-If you’ve received a winding up order, you may be able to have it cancelled.
+If you’ve received a winding-up order, you may be able to have it cancelled.
 We’re happy to help guide you through this difficult process.
 At The Insolvency Experts, we provide all of our clients with expert advice and professional, financial support.